 How the body normally processes bilirubin

-Bilirubin is a yellowish pigment that's made when your body breaks down old red blood cells.
-Bilirubin travels through your bloodstream to the liver.
-Normally an enzyme in liver cells breaks down the bilirubin and removes it from the bloodstream.
+Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
+Bilirubin travels through your bloodstream to the liver, where normally an enzyme breaks down the bilirubin and removes it from the bloodstream.

 How the abnormal gene is passed through families

-- American Liver Foundation.
-Gilbert's syndrome. http://www.liverfoundation.org/abouttheliver/info/gilbertsyndrome/.
-Accessed May 24, 2012.
+- Gilbert syndrome.
+American Liver Foundation. http://www.liverfoundation.org/abouttheliver/info/gilbertsyndrome/.
+Accessed March 11, 2015.

 - Wittenberg H. Hereditary liver disease: Gallstones.
 Best Practice & Research Clinical Gastroenterology.
 2010;24:747.